 Feel boxes can be great fun for a Halloween party or classroom.
-This open-ended kids' activity requires a little imagination and acting skill to make it fun.
-It's especially effective with children ages 6 to 12 who are old enough to imagine what an object might be––and young enough to wonder if they're really touching something awful.
+This open-ended kids' activity requires a little imagination and acting skills to make it fun.
+It's especially effective with children ages 6 to 12 who are old enough to imagine what an object might be—and young enough to wonder if they're really touching something awful.
+Simple everyday objects can be transformed and used in these feel boxes.
+We've provided some ideas for objects below, but this is the perfect project to get the older kids in the family involved in for them to use their imagination too.
+So get creative and have fun making these Halloween feel boxes.

 Halloween Feel Box Game: Concept